hamburg-catholics/alpha/index.markdown

             LISTEN
           </div>
           <div class="col-lg">
-            7:40-8:10PM* SMALL TALKS WITH BIG IDEAS
+            SMALL TALKS WITH BIG IDEAS
-            Each Alpha evening features a 25 minute film.
-Designed to inspire more questions than provide answers, these short films explore the big issues around faith and unpack the basics of Christianity, addressing questions such as Who is Jesus? and How can we have faith?
-Watch the film each week from the comfort of your home through the link we will send you.
+            Each Alpha evening features a talk on a particular topic.
+Designed to inspire more questions than provide answers, these short talks explore the big issues around faith and unpack the basics of Christianity, addressing questions such as Who is Jesus? and How can we have faith?
+Listen to the talk each week from the comfort of your home.
 Easy!
           </div>
         </div>
         <div class="row pt-4">